 Alongside stakeholder management, issues management is of great importance in Tchibo’s materiality process.
 It serves as a ‘topic radar’ to recognise, analyse and evaluate social trends and current developments at an early stage.
 This proactive issues management process enables us to identify potential risks and minimise them through preventive measures.
 On the other hand, we can derive opportunities for our sustainable focus and Tchibo’s brand positioning from topical issues.
 In this respect, issues management has a direct influence on strategy planning and the prioritisation of topics.
 As a result, it also provides important support in the materiality process.

-Asked for by stakeholders: reviewing action areas
+Asking the stakeholders: reviewing action areas

 As part of our sustainability management, in 2006 we determined the topics and fields of action that – from our perspective and based on our experience – are key to our path of sustainability.
 To review which fields of action are most important to the various stakeholders, and how they rate Tchibo’s state of development [in those areas], we carried out an extensive stakeholder survey in 2012.
 The findings show that stakeholders confirmed the relevance of the fields of action we had defined in 2006.
 They, too, see the coffee and consumer goods value chains as the most important action areas.
-Key topics here include the socially responsible and resource-conserving production of consumer goods, and the improvement of the economic and social situation of the coffee growers, who are usually small farmers.
+Key topics here include the socially responsible and resource-conserving production of consumer goods, and the improvement of the economic and social situation of the coffee farmers.